privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   * Multi cloud regional support.
   * Support for [Payload optimization][51].
   * Generation of event level reporting URLs and registered beacons for Fenced Frame reporting in Bidding and Auction services.
-Refer here for more details.
   * Bidding and Auction services supporting [Chrome][54] and Android APIs.
   * Component Ads.
   * Production binary build of servers will be used for Alpha testing.